Varso

 Varso or Varso Place is a neomodern office complex in Warsaw, Poland.
 It was designed by Foster + Partners and developed by HB Reavis.
 The complex features three buildings; the main one, Varso Tower, is the tallest building in Poland, the tallest building in the European Union, and the sixth-tallest building in Europe at 310 m in height.
+The height to the roof, the highest usable floor, reaches 230 m.
 It was topped out in February 2021 and completed in September 2022.
 The observation deck opened in September 2025.